DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 If you don’t have ANNOVAR output files, omit the -a option.

-Hg19 is considered the default assembly build value, in this case the following command line will work:
+* hg19 is considered the default assembly build value, in this case the following command line will work:

 		python rylantool/main.py -a -m 6 -r /DIRECTORY/PATH/REFERENCE -o /DIRECTORY/PATH/OUTPUT -i /DIRECTORY/PATH/INPUT -p Sample.bam

 ## Understanding the JSON output file

-The JSON output file and its rationale is discussed in /documentation/softwareDescription.md - please review first.
+The JSON output file and its rationale is discussed in /documentation/softwareDescription.md - please review it first.

 To view the .JSON output file in a visually-friendly format, use any online JSON formatter (look for "JSON formatter" in any web search engine).
 Some examples are: